dusan0098/MD22-23-GLasso/README.md

 - test.R and sample_mixed_model.R - not used for the final report.
 The first is just a test of visualisation packages, the second was an attempt at recovering the mixed model using the MGM package

 # Installation
 The R files can be run as is in R studio.
-Each file starts with installations of the necessary packages. **Note** - when constructing the dataframes we assume that the folder structure is unchanged (all data files are in the dataGLasso or data folder).
+Each file starts with installations of the necessary packages. <br />
+**Note** - when constructing the dataframes we assume that the folder structure is unchanged (all data files are in the dataGLasso or data folder).